-With a gay abandon and a computer keyboard tightly bound in a pink PVC antimicrobial dust cover, Beyond The Mango Juice delves into the dark world of Thai ladyboys and takes a look at the ladyboys of Bangkok dressed up in Thai girls university uniforms under the safety umbrella of Thailand’s educational system.
+With a gay abandon and a computer keyboard tightly bound in a pink PVC antimicrobial dust cover, Beyond The Mango Juice delves into the dark world of Thai ladyboys and takes a look at the ladyboys of Bangkok dressed in Thai girls university uniforms, under the safety umbrella of Thailand’s educational system.

-From the outside Suan Dusit Rajabhat University in Bangkok looks no different to any other university in Thailand but on closer inspection it ‘majors’ in a very unusual way.
+From the outside, Suan Dusit Rajabhat University in Bangkok, looks no different to any other university in Thailand, but on closer inspection it ‘majors’ in a very unusual way.

-Ladyboys have been a big part of Thailand’s culture for many years and with the country’s emergence into the tourism sector back in the 1960′s and 70′s the art and profession of a ladyboy soon spread throughout the Land of Smiles.
-Nowadays a sex change surgeon’s scalpel is in operation nearly as much as a corkscrew in Bangkok’s trendy bars.
+Ladyboys have been a big part of Thailand’s culture for many years and with the country’s emergence into the tourism sector back in the 1960’s and 70’s, the art and profession of a ladyboy soon spread throughout the Land of Smiles.
+Nowadays, a sex change surgeon’s scalpel is in operation nearly as much as a corkscrew in Bangkok’s trendy bars.

-However Suan Dusit Rajabhat University, near Ratchasima Road, Bangkok, has set itself apart from the others.
+However, Suan Dusit Rajabhat University, near Ratchasima Road, Bangkok, has set itself apart from the others.
 It is believed to be the first educational establishment in the world to allow ladyboys to attend dressed in university girls student uniforms.

 “I’m happy here.
 We can be ourselves, because we don’t have to hide.”